FunkyJustin/Computer-Maintainance/README.md

 Installation:

-Simply download the computer maintainance.bat file and run as administrator
+Simply download the 1.computer maintainance.bat file and run as administrator

+for the others, they're pretty self explanatory from their filename alone, feel free to modify the code for your purposes especially the directory names or processess names.